CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM coll WHERE IS_DEFINED(coll.relatives) ORDER BY coll.relatives.Spouse.FirstName
+    SELECT * FROM coll WHERE IS_NULL(coll.relatives)=false ORDER BY coll.relatives.Spouse.FirstName
     ```

 1. Click the **Execute Query** button in the query tab to run the query.